What powers do the police have to stop motorists? Motor lawyer Jeanette Miller explains.

-- To require the driver to produce their driving licence;
+- Asking the driver to produce their driving licence.

-- To require the driver to give his name and address;
+- Requesting the driver give his name and address.

-- To require the driver to give the name and address of the owner of the vehicle;
+- To ask the driver to give the name and address of the owner of the vehicle.

-The only hard and fast rule is that you are obliged to tell the police your name, address and the name and address of the owner of the vehicle.
+The only hard and fast rule is that you have to tell the police your name and address, and those of the owner of the vehicle.

-You are also obliged to produce your driving licence and car insurance details.
+You're also obliged to show your driving licence and car insurance details.

-If an officer suspects that you have committed an offence then you must be cautioned before they speak with you if they are to use what you say in evidence.
+If an officer suspects that you've committed a more serious offence then you must be cautioned before they speak with you, if they're to use what you say later as evidence.

-At that point you are entitled to obtain legal advice.
-My view is that you should say nothing more until you have spoken to a solicitor.
+At which point you are entitled to obtain legal advice.
+The best thing is to say nothing more until you’ve spoken to a solicitor.

 What about random breath testing?

-If the test shows you to be over the limit, the police can take you to the police station where they will obtain further breath, blood or urine alcohol level tests.
+If the test shows you to be over the limit, they can take you to the police station where they will perform further breath, blood or urine alcohol level tests.

 'The police keep stopping me'

-If you feel like you are being targeted then do not take the law into your own hands and speed off.
+If you feel like you're being targeted then don't take the law into your own hands and speed off.

-If you do want to complain it is wise to seek legal advice or contact the duty inspector at the police station where the officer who stopped you is based.
+If you do want to complain it's wise to seek legal advice first, and contact the duty inspector at the police station where the officer who stopped you is based.